boring-registry/boring-registry/README.md

   -type=...
   BORING_REGISTRY_TYPE=...
-  Registry type to use (currently only "s3" is supported).
+  Registry type to use (currently only "s3" and "gcs" is supported).
 ```

 ### Upload help output